kasivaaa/Gen-Data-Capstone-Project/README.md

 ## The objectives of this project are to:

 ### * Evaluate overall supply chain performance using operational data.
-### * Analyze inventory and product performance to identify high- and low-performing products.
+### * Analyze inventory and product performance.
-### * Assess logistics and delivery efficiency using key operational metrics.
+### * Assess logistics and delivery efficiency.
-### * Develop interactive dashboards that support data-driven decision-making.
+### * Develop interactive dashboards to support operational decision-making.
-### * Provide business recommendations for improving supply chain and inventory performance.
+### * Provide data-driven recommendations for improving supply chain and inventory performance.

 ---